-This 15-Minute Asian Turkey Noodle Soup is just the thing for your left-over turkey!
+This 15-Minute Asian Turkey Noodle Soup brings an Asian twist to your leftover turkey noodle soup!
 Quick, easy and delicious, this one can be made with cooked chicken from a grocery store rotisserie chicken, too!

 Canadian Thanksgiving was this past weekend and, at least here in central Ontario, the weather was picture perfect!
 And of course, there was the food.
-All the great food :) So now that I’m on the other side of that, I am not only dealing with the usual left-over turkey, but I am craving something a little lighter and broth-y and with an Asian twist.
+All the great food :) So now that I'm on the other side of that, I am thinking leftover turkey noodle soup, but I am craving something a little lighter and broth-y and with an Asian twist.

 This 15-Minute Asian Turkey Noodle Soup is my answer to both of those situations.
-It’s quick, delicious, uses up my left-over cooked turkey and it’s a lovely, light lunch or dinner soup.
-There’s also something about the combination of the comforting broth, with the healthy greens, the fat chewy noodles and the spicy Sriracha heat that makes this a “will cure what ails you” soup.
+It's quick, delicious, uses up my leftover turkey and it's a lovely, light lunch or dinner soup.
+There's also something about the combination of the comforting broth, with the healthy greens, the fat chewy noodles and the spicy Sriracha heat that makes this a "will cure what ails you" soup.
 And of course, ready in 15 minutes!